America First: Make NATO Great Again - The Panolian

 Therefore, a militarily defeated Russia with no land concessions by Ukraine would assuredly serve as a deterrent to our other geo-political enemy: China, who has been watching our actions and calibrating its plans for Taiwan and the wider South China Sea.
 Any hesitation emboldens the Chinese Communist Party.
 American security interests and liberty are served with a stronger NATO and victorious Ukraine.
 Si vis pacem, para bellum.

 Dr. Matthew Becker earned his Ph.D. in Political Science from the University of Mississippi and masters in International Affairs from Florida State.
 He has taught on the topic of politics and security issues at Ole Miss and was a Boren Fellow in Bosnia-Herzegovina.
-The views expressed are the authors own and do not represent the views of the university.
 He may be reached at: MatthewBeckerPHD@gmail.com.